-He serves as the medical director of the pain treatment program at Southeast Alaska Regional Health Consortium in Juneau and communities throughout Alaska.
+He is a pain and addiction specialist at Southeast Alaska Regional Health Consortium in Juneau and communities throughout Alaska (SEARHC.org).

 Don now lives in Denver, Colorado, and travels all over the country working to improve pain treatment and reduce opioid misuse through policy development, prescriber training, and improving healthcare delivery.

 Don is coauthor (with Martha Teater) of Treating Chronic Pain: Pill-Free Approaches to Move People from Hurt to Hope.

 Martha Teater is a licensed clinical addictions specialist, licensed professional counselor, and licensed marriage and family therapist.
 She is a diplomate of the Academy of Cognitive Therapy.
 She has been in private practice in North Carolina since 1990.
 Now living in Denver, Colorado, Martha continues in private practice via telehealth, both in Colorado and North Carolina.

 Martha has experience working in integrated care medical settings, outpatient substance abuse programs, free clinics, and mental health settings.